Mother and Baby Homes Commission of Investigation: Methodology

-The Commission was brought into being following extensive worldwide media coverage of statements that the remains of up to 800 children had been interred in an unmarked mass grave, believed to be a disused septic tank, on the grounds of the Bon Secours Mother and Baby Home in Tuam, County Galway.
-In 2014, a local historian, Catherine Corless, had published an article documenting the deaths of 796 babies and toddlers at the Home during its decades of operation.
-There were death certificates for 796 infants, but no burial records, which raised fears of a mass grave.
-The report said that the most commonly recorded causes of death among the infants were congenital debilities, infectious diseases and malnutrition.
-The article said that the bodies were buried in a site at the Home and that there was a high death rate of its residents.
-Her research led her to conclude that almost all had been buried in an unmarked and unregistered site at the Home, with Corless believing that the site was also the location of a septic tank when overlaid with maps of the period of use as a workhouse.

-The Irish government came under pressure to launch an investigation, which eventually resulted in the establishment of the Commission in February 2015.

-Excavations
+Tuam excavation

 As part of its investigations, the Commission ordered excavations of the suspected burial site in Tuam to be carried out.
 On 3 March 2017, the Commission announced that multiple human remains had been found during excavations carried out between November 2016 and February 2017 at the site.
 Tests conducted on some of the remains indicated they had been aged between 35 foetal weeks and 2–3 years.
 The announcement confirmed that the deceased died during the period of time that the property was used by the Mother and Baby Home, not from an earlier period, as most of the bodies dated from the 1920s to the 1950s.
 The remains were found in an "underground structure divided into 20 chambers."
 The Commission said "it had not yet determined what the purpose of this structure was but it appeared to be a sewage tank.
 The commission had also not yet determined if it was ever used for this purpose."

 The Commission stated that it was continuing its investigation into who was responsible for the disposal of human remains in this way, and that it had notified the coroner.